AiSanRa/annotations_ldak_gwf/README.md

 Diagram of the annotations and tagging workflow.

 WARNING: this project was created and tested in the close cluster of iPSYCH.
 It should work perfectly fine outside the cluster but it was not tested.
+SECOND WARNING: this workflow is not finished yet.
+There are some errors that are being in process to be fixed.

 # Requirements
 Create a new environment to install gwf using conda.